connectrpc/connectrpc.com/docs/governance/project-governance.md

 ## Adding new repositories

-The Connect project includes full-fledged RPC runtimes, but it also includes smaller projects: testing utilities, middleware and interceptors, plugins for other systems, and similar conveniences.
-As long as it adheres to the CNCF [code of conduct][cncf-coc] and [charter][cncf-charter], any repository may be added to the Connect GitHub organization by following the RFC process outlined above.
-RFCs for new repositories must indicate whether the new repository is an RPC runtime, whose maintainers will also become maintainers of Connect's [governance repository][governance-repo].
+As long as it adheres to the CNCF [code of conduct][cncf-coc] and [charter][cncf-charter], repositories may be added to the Connect GitHub organization by following the RFC process outlined above.
+RFCs for new Connect implementations, whose maintainers will also become maintainers of Connect's [governance repository][governance-repo], must include an amendment to the governance repository's `MAINTAINERS.md` file in the pull request.

 ## Amendments